greenm01/ec4x/docs/ec4x_specs.md

 ELI technology enables Scouts to counter enemy cloaked Raiders and Scouts, and to gather intelligence from rival assets.

-Upgrades do not apply to pre-existing Scouts.
+Upgrades do not apply to preexisting Scouts.

 | ELI Level | Min TL |
 |:---------:|:------:|